GameShop-FOSS/Heroes/README.md

 ## Author: Lynden Jay Evans

+Project will be revisited.
+Developing tools to support development

 ## An action adventure epic coming to Google Play Early Access in July 2024

 ### What Is Heroes?